 - The first tranche (March) allows a business to receive aid (in the form of a subsidy) in an amount equal to the declared loss in turnover for March 2020 up to a limit of one thousand and five hundred euros (EUR 1,500).
 It should be noted that this sum will be tax-exempt.
 The loss of turnover is calculated by comparison with the turnover of March 2019 (or for companies created after 1 March 2019, by reference to the average monthly turnover calculated between the creation of the company and 29 February 2020). - The first tranche (April) allows, in the same way, a business to receive aid (in the form of a subsidy) in an amount equal to the declared loss in turnover for April 2020 up to a limit of one thousand and five hundred euros (EUR 1,500).
 It should be noted that this sum will be tax-exempt.
-The loss of turnover is calculated by comparison with the turnover of April 2019 or, at the choice of the business, by comparison with the average monthly turnover for 2019 (or for businesses created after 1 April 2019, by reference to the average monthly turnover calculated between the creation of the company and 29 February 2020).
+The loss of turnover is calculated by comparison with the turnover of April 2019 or, at the choice of the business, by comparison with the average monthly turnover for 2019 (or for businesses created after 1 April 2019, by reference to the average monthly turnover calculated between the creation of the business and 29 February 2020 or, in the case of businesses created after 1 February 2020, by reference to the turnover achieved in February 2020 and reduced to one month).